-Qui Tam Lawsuits: Reporting Fraud Under the False Claims Act
+Qui Tam Lawsuits: How to Report Fraud Under the False Claims Act

-What potential whistleblowers need to know about reporting fraud under the False Claims Act
+What potential whistleblowers need to know about working with a qui tam lawyer to report fraud under the False Claims Act

 An attorney who works in another practice area – an employment lawyer, a personal injury lawyer, or a class action lawyer – is unlikely to have detailed knowledge of the underlying federal rules and regulations, or adequate experience in qui tam procedures.